NVIDIA/NVFlare/research/fed-sm/README.md

 python3 ./result_stat/prostate_2d_test_only.py --models_dir "${workspace_path}/fedsm_prostate/simulate_job/app_server/" --dataset_base_dir ${dataset_path} --datalist_json_path "${datalist_json_path}"
 ```
 The test Dice with FedSM model is 0.7274, while using global model only (setting `--select_threshold 1`), the test Dice is 0.7178.
+FedSM personalized models can achieve better accuracy than global model, and the selector model is able to distinct among sites.

 ## Citation